thoddnn/open-datagen/README.md

 data = generate_data(template=user_template, output_path="output.csv")
 ```

-This code will generate a dataset of 5 medium-level Python exercises.
+This code will generate a dataset of 5 medium-level Python exercises/answers formatted as you asked for.

 ### Predefined Templates: